What is a home loan guarantor | Benefits and risks - NAB

 What is a home loan guarantor?

-A home loan or mortgage guarantor is someone (usually a close family member) who helps you secure a home loan by agreeing to use their property as security for your mortgage.
+A home loan or mortgage guarantor is someone who helps you secure a home loan by agreeing to use their property as security for your mortgage.
 The guarantor doesn’t provide any cash payments, instead offers a portion of their home equity to help you meet your deposit requirements.
 Having a guarantor on your home loan requires an agreement between you, your guarantor and the bank and is a legal commitment.
-This means your guarantor is responsible for the guaranteed portion of the loan if you’re unable to make your repayments.
-You can release your guarantor from the loan through an internal refinance process when you’re ready to take on the full risk of the loan, for example, after you’ve built up sufficient equity.

-How does guarantor support work?
+How guarantor support works

 Benefits for borrowers